Matthew Elsdon

-Matthew "Matty" Elsdon (born 24 June 1997) is an English professional footballer who plays as a centre-back, most recently for Clyde.
+Matthew Elsdon (born 24 June 1997) is an English professional footballer who plays as a centre-back for Hebburn Town.

 Club career

 Middlesbrough

 Having previously played for Sunderland as a striker, Elsdon joined the Middlesbrough Academy at the age of 14 and subsequently converted to the role of centre-back.
 He has since become a regular in Premier League 2 and played in every game for his club in the 2015–16 UEFA Youth League.

 On 22 May 2018, Middlesbrough announced that Elsdon would not be offered a new contract, ending his 7-year association with the club.

 Inverness CT (loan)

 On 7 July 2017, Middlesbrough announced that Elsdon would be joining Inverness Caledonian Thistle on an initial 6-month loan deal, with a view to an extension until the end of the season.
 Elsdon made his debut for the club in the Scottish League Cup, coming on as a late substitute against Brechin City for Iain Vigurs.
 He would later make his league debut on the first day of the Scottish Championship season, starting in a 0–1 loss against Dundee United at the Caledonian Stadium.